dfelinto/blender-manual/manual/modeling/meshes/selecting/loops.rst

 a line end-to-end, passing through the edge under the mouse pointer.
 Holding :kbd:`Shift-Alt` while clicking adds to the current selection.

-Edge loops can also be selected based on an existing edge selection, using either :menuselection:`Select --> Edge Loop`.

 .. note:: *Vertex* mode

-   In *Vertex* select mode, you can also select edge loops, by using the same hotkeys, and clicking on the *edges* (not on the vertices).
+   In *Vertex* select mode, you can also select edge loops, by using the same shortcuts, and clicking on the *edges* (not on the vertices).

 .. figure:: /images/modeling_meshes_selecting_loops_edge-loops.png